 If you have extra time, definitely take the 3-hour guided tour to learn about the importance of the relationships between ancient Hawaiians, land, plants, and water.
 Self-guided tours are also available.

-BROWSE AROUND AND SHOP AT THE VARIOUS PLAZAS
+8. BROWSE AND SHOP AT THE VARIOUS PLAZAS

 Once you’ve got your fill of shopping, stop for ice cream, a smoothie, or a delicious lunch plate!
 More on food below.